SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Automation_Script.md

 # Generic Automation Script

-This driver can be used to launch Automation scripts and get status information for those Automation scripts.
+This connector can be used to launch Automation scripts and get status information for those Automation scripts.

 ## About